Hermit Crab Care Facts and Myths

 - Different species of hermit crab tend to prefer different types of shells.
 Keep this in mind when shopping for shells!

-Myth: Crabs Are Pets You Can Hold
+Myth: Hermit Crabs Are Pets You Can Hold

 Hermit crabs are not only fragile animals who can suffer major injuries if dropped, but as mentioned earlier, they're creatures who live on land but breathe through gills.
 Removing a hermit crab from its humid, warm enclosure into a cooler, drier room causes stress, and these animals do not handle stress well.

-Myth: Crabs Are Cheap Pets
+Myth: They Are Cheap Pets

 Now that the common myths have been busted, it becomes quite obvious that providing hermit crabs with the care they need is most definitely NOT cheap.
 The initial purchase of the enclosure, decor, substrate, water dishes, and food will cost $60-$100, and that doesn't even include the price of the crabs!
 And as a hermit crab grows, it will require bigger, more expensive shells.
 Jumbo-sized crabs will eventually require difficult-to-obtain shells that can cost up to $20.